 Comprised of 185 faculty in six departments, the Ingram School of Engineering, and the Materials Science, Engineering, and Commercialization Program, the College of Science and Engineering offers a broad spectrum of educational resources, cross-disciplinary training, and career preparedness for our majors.

-See what's going on in the College of Science and Engineering!
+See what's going on this summer in the College of Science and Engineering!

 2014 - Summer Research Experiences for Undergraduates (REU) programs